merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 (anvio) meren ~ $
 ```

-{:.notice}
-If you get an error from `cherrypy` when the interactive interface is run, or you see a "This site can’t be reached / 0.0.0.0 refused to connect" error in your Chrome browser, please see [this e-mail](https://groups.google.com/d/msg/anvio/56KI_ulAJr8/3xLpRk0qBAAJ) to fix it.

 ### Installing or updating from the active codebase (because why not)

 This will allow you to go beyond the stable version and follow the very current version of the codebase (we assume you already have taken of your dependencies).